Skip These Unhealthy Oils For Better Health

 Why Industrial Seed Oils are Making Us Sick

 Based on that process, you can glean why.
 Historically, industrial seed oils represent an evolutionary mismatch.
-Unlike modern day civilization, our ancestors ate olive oil, butter, coconuts, etc. Their fats came from whole foods.
+Unlike modern-day civilization, our ancestors ate olive oil, butter, coconuts, etc. Their fats came from whole foods.
 Nowadays, industrial seed oils are making us sick.
 They raise inflammatory markers in the body, oxidize easily, and contain harmful additives.
 They’re also derived from GMOs.
 And repeatedly heated, they’re even more toxic.
 As often as possible, crowd out industrial seed oils.
-In turn, make space for satiating, nourishing fats.
-Your body, your mind, and the planet will thank you.
+In turn, you’ll make space for satiating, nourishing fats.
+Your body, your mind, and the planet will thank you!

 There are many reasons to avoid seed oils, but these are the top three: